guettli/why-i-like-django-and-sap/README.md

 ## Django uses foreign-keys

 I like Django because it is easy to use ForeignKeys which helps you to avoid redundancy.

 I was surprised that this is different in SAP.
+The concept of ForeignKeys exists, but often people use a custom data element instead.

 See related question: https://stackoverflow.com/questions/53708115/sap-introspection-resolve-foreignkey